Share via

 Microsoft considers all documentation to be categorized as a system asset.
 The Site Services team is responsible for classifying its assets and employing the associated safeguards according to the asset classification and asset protection standards, as well as any additional requirements defined by the service team.

-Asset owners are required to assign their assets an asset classification, without exception.
+Asset owners must assign their assets an asset classification, without exception.
 In Microsoft datacenter environments, assets refer to servers and network devices.
-Other digital media like USB flash drives, external hard drives, or CD/DVDs are not used for services operation.
-Non-digital media is not used in datacenters.
+Other digital media like USB flash drives, external hard drives, or CD/DVDs aren't used for services operation.
+Non-digital media isn't used in datacenters.

 Media storage

 Microsoft digital media assets are physically and securely stored within Microsoft datacenter colocation rooms.
-Multiple layers of physical access controls and video surveillance are in place to protect and monitor these assets.
-When digital media assets reach the end of their lifecycle, they are cleared, purged, or destroyed using methods consistent with NIST SP 800-88 prior to disposal.
+Multiple layers of physical access controls and video surveillance protect and monitor these assets.
+When digital media assets reach the end of their lifecycle, they're cleared, purged, or destroyed using methods consistent with NIST SP 800-88 before disposal.
 The data-bearing device destruction article covers the process of secure disposal of assets.

 Media transport